rwxrob/zet/20220413091223/README.md

 just hack and steal our IP with wild abandon while smiling and shaking our hands.

-How do you fight against an enemy who has openly steals all your best ideas, whether it be a nation state, or that idiot down the hall taking credit for your work?
-You beat them to "market" and make sure everyone knows who made it.
+How do you fight against an enemy who openly steals all your best ideas, whether it be a nation state, or that idiot down the hall taking credit for your work?
+Here's how: you beat them to "market" and make sure everyone knows you did.

 This is a new realization for me.

 There's a joke in Saturday Night Live where one non-contributing zero says, "Well, it's like Albert Einstein said, it's about 1% inspiration and 99% *getting your name out there*."
 (I showed that video once on Twitch to my community and most of them didn't laugh.)
-But, you do have to market your idea or it will never get adopted, or worse, someone who is smart enough to realize how good the idea is will act on it and get the public record before you that they created it (reminds me of the invention of the transistor, or electricity, or the PC).
+That statement is just so fucking true, despite the comedic value.
+You *do* have to market your idea or it will never get adopted, or worse, someone who is smart enough to realize how good the idea is will act on it and get the public record before you that they created it (reminds me of the invention of the transistor, or electricity, or the PC).

 We can learn a lot from the Mother of all Demos.
 Engelbart did almost no actual engineering on any of the stuff he demoed.
 He wasn't even an engineer.
 Sound familiar?
 Jobs was the same.
 Woz *invented* the PC we have today, but it was Jobs who got the credit.
-Woz *stole* (and admits it openly) the idea from Palo Alto engineers at Xerox who (few people know) stole the idea from Engelbart.
+Jobs *stole* (and admits it) the idea from Palo Alto engineers at Xerox who (few people know) stole the idea from Engelbart.
 But we can trace that IP to Engelbart even though --- yes even in America --- there was rampant IP theft all over the place.

-No one cares, we just enjoy the fruits of these ideas and the unsung engineers who made it happen, like Dennis Ritchie, the creator C language, trillions of line of C run every device we know, including Apple, but Dennis' death the same week as Jobs went virtually unrecognized.
-Dennis didn't market, he fucking produced.
-He changed the world in ways so substantial we can hardly grasp it.
+No one cares who owns something.
+We just want to enjoy the fruits of these ideas and the unsung engineers who made it happen, like Dennis Ritchie, the creator C language.
+Trillions of lines of C run our entire fucking world, every device, including Apple, PC, phones, mother-fucking traffic lights, but Dennis' death the same week as Jobs went virtually unnoticed.
+Dennis didn't market.
+Dennis produced.
+He changed the world in ways so substantial we can hardly measure it today.
 Jobs?
 Meh.

 All this demonstrates that ideas cannot be owned.
 In fact, after extensive research to protect my BattleForge game idea (which EA